 Despite their names, Balinese cats don’t come from Bali but originated in the USA.
 They are in essence a longhaired Siamese cat.
-The gene responsible for the long haired coat is recessive, you need two copies of it, one from each parent.
+The gene responsible for the long-haired coat is recessive, you need two copies of it, one from each parent.
 A cat can have short hair but carry the recessive gene for long hair, and you won’t know it unless it parents a longhaired kitten.
-Occasionally that is exactly what would happen, a long-haired Siamese would turn up in a litter of kittens but these were sold as pets.
-It is not known if the longhaired gene was introduced to the breed at some point or if it occurred as a spontaneous mutation.
+Occasionally a long-haired Siamese would turn up in a litter of kittens but these were sold as pets.
+It is not known if the longhair gene was introduced to the breed at some point or if it occurred as a spontaneous mutation.

 Marion sold her cattery in 1965 to Sylvia Holland of Holland’s Farm Cattery who continued on with the Balinese breeding programme.

-As would be expected, the Balinese has the appearance of the Siamese, only with a longer coat.
-They are a slender cat with fine boning, long tapering lines and a tubular body.
-The tail is long, thin and plumed.
+The Balinese has the appearance of the Siamese, only with a longer coat.
+They are a slender cat with fine boning, long tapering lines, and a tubular body.

 The medium length single coat is fine and silky, lying flat against the skin.
-Balinese colours vary between organisations but are generally can be found in the same colours as the Siamese.
-Some cat associations only permit the traditional Siamese colours of Seal, Chocolate, Blue and Lilac to be accepted under the Balinese name and other colours are shown under the breed name of Javanese.
+Balinese colours vary between organisations.
+Some cat associations only permit the traditional Siamese colours of Seal, Chocolate, Blue and Lilac, other colours are shown under the breed name of Javanese.